soundasobject21/processing/README.md

 # Processing

-This repo contains all of the code for our Processing unit of Sound as Object 2021.
+This repo contains all of the code for the Processing unit of Sound as Object, Spring 2021.

 | Folder   | Description                                                                                                                                                                            |
 | :------- | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |